-Indian International School Dubai Silicon Oasis is a sister school to the highly regarded Indian High School.
-The IHS website (which – somewhat confusingly – serves all 3 schools) states that IHS “has expanded itself with two campuses in the heart of Dubai and one campus in Dubai Silicon Oasis.
+Indian International School Dubai Silicon Oasis is a sister school to the highly regarded Indian High School, and its Junior campus in Al Garhoud.
+The school's website explains: “The Indian High School has expanded itself with two campuses in the heart of Dubai and one campus in Dubai Silicon Oasis.
 Our resources, both human and material, are remarkably geared to prepare the students for the 21st century”.

-The Vision of Indian International School is to “Create Proactive Global Citizens”.
+The Vision of Indian International School is to:

 “Unfold the inherent talents of all students and enable them to do their best; Nurture a cosmopolitan atmosphere by encouraging the appreciation of world culture; Instil appropriate and desirable ethical values to make the students productive and responsible members of society; Train the students to realise their educational potential and become independent, lifelong learners; Embody commitment to expectations of society by continually improving the quality management systems; Develop an environment that will enable the school to meet the objectives of the National Agenda and the Vision of the Rulers of UAE”.

 “Build an effective technology-based learning environment for the creation of global digital citizens; encourage the growth of an environment conscious generation by promoting eco-friendly practices in campus; support and guide students to alleviate learning difficulties and integrate them with the mainstream and to transform the infrastructure and supporting facilities into a centre of creativity & innovation".